Landscape Architecture (MLA)

 A minimum undergraduate cumulative grade point average of 3.0.

 In addition to the information required on the application form:

 a.
-Two copies of official transcripts of all previous college work (undergraduate and any graduate work)
+One copy of official transcripts of all previous college work (undergraduate and any graduate work)

 b.
 Official scores of the Graduate Record Examination (GRE).